 Things changed when we moved to Cuenca Ecuador.

 We’ve been at the park on busy and quieter days.
-On the busy days it can feel a little crowed around the playground equipment but as you walk around you loose that feeling because the green space is large and open.
+On the busy days it can feel a little crowded around the playground equipment but as you walk around you lose that feeling because the green space is large and open.

 Things To Do At The Park

 On a typical day at Parque Paraiso you will see people walking their dogs, having pick-nicks, playing soccer, running the track, walking along the river, kids enjoying the playground equipment (no age limit like at Parque de la Madre) and the little race track, people selling cotton candy or bubbles for the kids.

 The last time we were there we really enjoyed watching the hummingbirds and taking pictures.

 Both the Tomebamba and Yanuncay rivers run through the park.
 Who doesn’t love to listen to a river flowing by?
 It just sounds so peaceful.